CIBC-Internal/python/Doc/library/email.parser.rst

 .. function:: message_from_bytes(s, _class=email.message.Message, *, \
                                  policy=policy.compat32)

-   Return a message object structure from a byte string.
+   Return a message object structure from a :term:`bytes-like object`.
 This is exactly equivalent to ``BytesParser().parsebytes(s)``.
 Optional *_class* and *strict* are interpreted as with the :class:`~email.parser.Parser` class constructor.